GuidesMilestone Agreements

 Each milestone is approved separately.
 When the approval threshold is met for a specific milestone:

-• That milestone’s USDC is released to the recipient immediately
+• That milestone’s funds are released to the recipient immediately

 • Remaining milestones stay in escrow, untouched